zeon-studio/hugoplate/content/english/technical-editing/_index.md

 ## My philosophy

 Giving your pattern you've worked on so hard to someone else can be a nerve-wracking experience.
-I get it, I've been there—even after a decade I feel the same every time I turn in one of my translations.
+I get it, I've been there—even after a decade I feel the same way every time I turn in one of my translations.
 What if they'll mess everything up?
 What if they'll think I'm a fake or bad at my job?

 **Don't worry, I won't think that, and I won't mess up your pattern.** I'll point out errors and places where something is not right, but I won't change a comma, and most of the time won't even offer solutions—this way the final decision will always be yours on how to handle certain issues, and you won't have to check if my solution is the correct one.

+**You also retain all the intellectual property rights of the pattern.**

 So don't worry, I'm here to make your pattern look good, and to make this process go as painlessly as possible.